wesrupert/melon-mirage/SOLUTION.md

 - First time using Vue 3, prior experience was Vue 2
 - Used as opportunity to learn composition API
 - Transparent rounded borders threw me a curveball, harder to solve than I expected
+- I wasn't aware Vuex had been deprecated!
+I didn't want to also add that learning to this assignment, but I'll have to check out its successor.
+- Looking back, I would probably implement the media state a bit simpler for this assignment, but I wanted to avoid keeping references across state properties in case more editing features came along in the spirit of the assignment.
+It took up more of my time than it needed to.

 # Takeaways